-Blessed Mary Virginia Merrick, founder of the National Christ Child Society, used a wheelchair most of her life.
-Read and discuss the information below with elementary students or contact The National Christ Child Society if you are interested in the 10 page book Miss Mary by Erin Gibbons.
+Blessed Mary Virginia Merrick, founder of the Christ Child Society, used a wheelchair most of her life.
+Read and discuss the information below with elementary students or contact imeyer@pathways.org if you are interested in the 10 page book Miss Mary by Erin Gibbons.
 Use the word search as a student activity after you discuss Mary's contributions to the Church.